nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `attendance add INDEX c/CLASS s/ATTENDANCE_SIZE`

 Examples:
-* `attendance add 1 c/CS2030 s/10` creates an attendance list of size 10 and class CS2030 for the 1st student in the shown student list.
+* `attendance add 1 c/CS2030 s/10` creates an attendance list of size 10 with a class name `CS2030` for the 1st student in the shown student list.
-* `attendance add 1 c/CS2040 s/1` creates an attendance list of size 1  and class CS2040 for the 1st student in the shown student list.
+* `attendance add 1 c/CS2040 s/1` creates an attendance list of size 1  with a class name `CS2040` for the 1st student in the shown student list.

 <div markdown="span" class="alert alert-primary">:bulb: **Additional information:**
 Currently, we support a maximum of 12 lessons.
 If the size of the attendance list keyed in is 0, the attendance list will be listed as N.A.